RyanvanHuuksloot/windows_terminal/README.md

 This repository is how I set up the Windows Terminal on my Windows 10 Machine.
 I still have a lot of stuff to figure out and expand on but here is the start!

+Things I want to add:
+* Copy with Selected Text
+* Paste with Control+v

 ## Setup
 Update Windows to the latest distribution of Windows 10.
 I think your Windows 10 version needs to be above 1923.
 You can install that here.